Breast Cancer Screening (Clara Bus)

 ᐄᔨᔨᐅᔨᒧᐎᓐ | IIYIYIUYIMUWIN | Christina Matoush describes the Breast Cancer Screening Guide

-While a screening appointment may take up to an hour, the mammogram itself only takes 15-30 minutes, depending on the size of your breasts.
+The entire appointment may take up to an hour, but the mammogram itself typically lasts 15–30 minutes, depending on breast size.

 How can I get this service?